One of Ukraine’s earliest IT companies

 2016+

-IAS "Personnel" for the Armed Forces
+Personnel information system for the Armed Forces

-Secured personnel management system for the Armed Forces
+Secure personnel management system for the Armed Forces

 2020–2026